-- In all new homes there is always fiberglass lined rigid ducting used for either supply or return air plenums and for connecting lengths of flex duct. - Pen/Asp mold is always found on the dirt/dust accumulated on the inside rough lining of fiberglass duct board. - When the AC is on, Pen/Asp spores and mold fragments are constantly being released into the indoor environment.
+- In all new Florida homes there is always fiberglass lined rigid ducting used for supply plenums and for connecting lengths of flex duct. - Pen/Asp mold is always found on the dirt/dust accumulated on the inside rough lining of fiberglass duct board. - When the AC is on, Pen/Asp spores and mold fragments are constantly being released into the indoor environment.